Fearing an undesirable outcome, do you feel the need to overbearingly control your life or the lives of those around you?

 - Wanting control is based on fear and is the polar opposite of surrendering to divine flow.

 - Wanting control leaves no room for divine guidance.
-It chokes out any chance of leaning into your higher, all-
+It chokes out leaning into your higher, all-knowing self.

 In flow versus in fear

 INTERFERE equates to IN TO FEAR.
-All this time I thought my desire to control in regards to my family and friends was based on love.
+All this time I thought my desire to control especially with regard to my family and friends was based on love.
 UNTRUE.
-It was based on fear.
+When you take a moment to really look at wanting control, it is based on fear.